 Elise Frances Miller was born in Los Angeles CA. She is a graduate of the University of California, Berkeley and holds a Master’s degree in Art History from UCLA.
 Elise’s wide-ranging career includes high school and college teacher, arts critic and reviewer, and communications director at San Diego State University and Stanford University.
 She wrote in the arts for several well‐known publications, including the The Los Angeles Times, Art News, The Reader, and San Diego Magazine, for which she penned a monthly column.
-In 1998, she and her husband moved from San Diego to the San Francisco Bay Area, where she enjoys the region’s literary opportunities and her memberships in the San Francisco Writers’ Workshop from 1999-2014, and currently in the California Writers Club, SF Peninsula Branch; the Historical Novel Society, Northern California chapter; and the Women’s National Book Association, SF chapter.
+In 1998, she and her husband moved from San Diego to the San Francisco Bay Area, where she enjoys the region’s literary opportunities and her memberships, first in the San Francisco Writers’ Workshop from 1999-2014, and currently in the California Writers Club, SF Peninsula Branch; the Historical Novel Society, Northern California chapter; and the Women’s National Book Association, SF chapter.
 Please scroll down for more information about these organizations!

 Two of Elise’s short stories have been published in The Sand Hill Review (2007, 2010, http://www.sandhillreview.org/).
 You can read these two stories, “Honey in the City” and “Damascus Gate” in the SHR’s tenth anniversary publication, The Best of Sand Hill Review (2012).
 This selection also includes two others (by Patti Somlo and Tory Hartmann) that Elise selected and edited for the SHR when she served as its Fiction Editor in 2008.

 A chapter of her novel, at that time called A Time to Cast Away Stones, was selected for inclusion in the 2010 literary journal, Fault Zone, Words from the Edge In 2011, her short story, “Playing with the Rules,” was published in Fault Zone: Stepping Up to the Edge, 2012.
 Fault Zone: Diverge carried two stories, “The Feint of the Other Shoe” and “Pierced Ears” in 2015.